uv10000/P3/writeup_P3_U_Voll.md

 I then came up with two major improvements:
 * Regularisation (both L_2 and dropout, details see below).
 Still overfitting but better (80% training accuracy).
-* Conversion to greyscale.
-Surprisingly (to me), this massively improved the validation-set-accuracy beyond the limit of 93%.
+* Conversion to greyscale, following your hints.
+Surprisingly (to me), this massively improved the validation-set-accuracy well beyond the limit of 93%.

-After some tuning (all details see below) I acchieved 96% accuracy on the validation set.
+More specifically, after some tuning (all details see below) I acchieved 96% accuracy on the validation set.

 The solution found also performs well on the test set (some 95%).

 I did not have to use any form of data augmentation to get this relatively pleasing result.

-However, the implementation at that stage performed poorly on my real world test images of German traffic signs (55% accuracy on 9 images, moreover near 100% softmax probabilities on the wrong indices, i.e. false positive detection).
+However, the implementation at that stage performed unsatisfactory on my real world test images of German traffic signs (55% accuracy on 9 images, moreover near 100% softmax probabilities on the wrong indices, i.e. false positive detection).

-Thereafter I decided to augment/pad the dataset such that every class was represented at least 1000 times, by simply appending the respective classes of initally underrepresented images sufficiently often to the training set.
+Thereafter I decided to augment/pad the training dataset such that every class was represented at least 1000 times, by simply appending the respective classes of initally underrepresented images sufficiently often to the training set.

 I did not apply any (random) distortions to the dataset itself, but decided to apply such distortions (random noise, random rotations) in TF at-run-time/on-the-fly, using functions like tf.contrib.image.rotate.

 This preserved but did not substantially increase training and validations accuracies.
 However, the real world data were handled better, in that more pictures were correctly classified, plus softmax probabilities appear to be only close to 100% iff the image is correctly classified (ok, I was looking at only 9 images ...), and bounded away from a zero entropy distribution otherwise.

+I also played around with your function outputFeatureMap() for introspection into the network.

 See detailed report and discussions below.